tamamu/darkmatter/README.markdown

 ## Usage

+The path starts from current directory.

 ```
 $ darkm
-# Open localhost:8888//path/to/file.lisp in your browser!
+# Open localhost:8888/browse/path/to/file.lisp in your browser!
 ```

 ## Author